codbex/codbex-documentation/docs/platform/artefacts/markdown.md

 The Markdown wiki format support provides a user-friendly and efficient environment for content creation and collaboration.
 Enhance your documentation workflows by leveraging the features of `codbex` platform for Markdown files.

+The Markdown artefacts are processed by the [Wiki Engine](../engines/wiki.md).